-Either way you’ll still need to provide a certified Labor Condition Applicatoin (“LCA” or “ETA-9035”), a letter from the prospective employer or other documentation offering work in a specialty occupation at a salary that meets or exceeds the prevailing wage for that occupation, and proof that the beneficiary’s academic or other credentials meet the requirements for the offered position.
+Either way, you’ll still need to provide a certified Labor Condition Application (“LCA” or “ETA-9035”), a letter from the prospective employer, or other documentation offering work in a specialty occupation at a salary that meets or exceeds the prevailing wage for that occupation, and proof that the beneficiary’s academic or other credentials meet the requirements for the offered position.

 For certain professions, you will also need to submit certified copies of licenses or other permission(s) to practice as needed.
 For a general overview of the specific information and documents needed, please view the following video:

 Where do I file an E-3 visa application?

 An E-3 visa application can always be applied for directly at a United States Consulate abroad.
 If the applicant is in the United States with valid nonimmigrant status, the E-3 may also be applied for by submitting a change of status application to a USCIS Service Center.